phpmyadmin/phpmyadmin/doc/config.rst

     Restricts the MySQL servers to which the user can log in when :config:option:`$cfg['AllowArbitraryServer']` is enabled by
     matching the :term:`IP` or the hostname of the MySQL server to the given regular expression.
+The regular expression must be enclosed with a delimiter character.

 .. config:option:: $cfg['CaptchaLoginPublicKey']